ETBassist/whether_sweater/README.md

 # README

+## Project Description
+Whether, Sweater?/Sweater Weather is a project built as part of the Turing School of Software and Design back-end curriculum.
+It is intended to serve as the back end for an application with which one can plan road trips; it allows users to see the current weather as well as the forecasted weather for a destination.

+This back end API consumes and aggregates data from other APIs and returns it in JSON format.

 ## Learning Goals
   * Expose and API that aggregate data from multiple external APIs
   * Expose an API that requires an authentication token